google/blockly-samples/codelabs/custom_renderer.md

 ```

 ### Use the shapes
-Override the `init` function on the `TypedConnectionShapeProvider`.
-Call the superclass `init` function to set up default properties, then create and save the new connection shapes in `this.SQUARED` and `this.ROUNDED`.
+* Override the `init` function on the `TypedConnectionShapeProvider`.
+* Call the superclass `init` function to set up default properties.
+* Create and save the new connection shapes in `this.SQUARED` and `this.ROUNDED`.

 ```js
 /**